Radamés Torruella

-Radamés Torruella (28 September 1940 – 7 February 2016) was a Puerto Rican sailor.
+Radames Alfredo Torruella Del Valle (28 September 1940 – 7 February 2016) was a Puerto Rican sailor.
 He competed in the Flying Dutchman event at the 1968 Summer Olympics.
 Served in the United States Army in the Vietnam War.
 He later graduated in Business and Finance at the Wharton School of the University of Pennsylvania in 1966 and from the University of Puerto Rico School of Law in 1969.